About Me

 Multi-Agent Persuasion: Leveraging Strategic Uncertainty

-A principal can persuade multiple agents to take generalized risk-dominant actions by manipulating their higher-order beliefs.
+A principal can persuade multiple agents to take risk-dominant actions by manipulating their higher-order beliefs.

 Third-party policing against the yakuza (Japanese crime syndicates) has weakened the yakuza.

-While playing a repeated coordination game, players commonly learn a state and also can coordinate efficiently.
+While playing a coordination game repeatedly, players commonly learn a state and can coordinate efficiently.